Bear attack: Recovery from bear attacks

 Aside from the large lacerations, fractures, and other wounds that can result from bear attacks, infections are also physically detrimental.
 A bear's mouth is full of potentially harmful bacteria, especially if the bear has been feeding on a gut pile or feces.
 Bear bites can result in infections common to most animal bites, including abscesses, sepsis, and even rabies.
 Though there is little data, what is available from bear bite statistics indicates that bears do not tend to carry many of the most well-known dangerous anaerobic bacteria strains in their normal oral flora; however, given the circumstances of most bear attacks, wound contamination from the environment is highly likely and means there is risk of tetanus and other external microbial agents.

 Recovery from bear attacks depends on the extent of damage, but often involves long-term medical treatment.
 As shown in the medical procedure led by Professor Shuzhong Guo, extreme cases of bear attacks have resulted in plastic surgeries and even facial transplants that, while successful, may take several years to complete and are sometimes fatal.

+In fiction

+Some natural horror films such as Grizzly (1976), Grizzly Rage (2007), Into the Grizzly Maze (2015) and Cocaine Bear (2023) feature man-eating bears.

+The 2002 Western novel The Revenant, written by Michael Punke, and its 2015 film adaptation, are based on events in the life of trapper Hugh Glass, including his survival of a grizzly bear attack in 1823.

+A grizzly bear attack is also featured in the 1981 Disney animated film The Fox and the Hound.

+Mor'du from Pixar's Brave (2012) is a prince who was transformed into a demonic bear.
+At the beginning and in the climax of the film, he attacks Merida and her family.

+The episode "Kill Team Kill" of Volume 3 of the adult animated series Love, Death & Robots features a cybernetically enhanced grizzly bear who attacks a team of US Army Green Berets.